gardener/gardener-extension-networking-cilium/docs/usage/usage.md

 The `bpfSocketLBHostnsOnly.enabled` field describes whether socket LB will be skipped for services when inside a pod namespace (default), in favor of service LB at the pod interface.
 Socket LB is still used when in the host namespace.
 This feature is required when using cilium with a service mesh like istio or linkerd.

+Setting the field `cni.exclusive` to `false` might be useful when additional plugins, such as Istio or Linkerd, wish to chain after Cilium.
+This action disables the default behavior of Cilium, which is to overwrite changes to the CNI configuration file.

 The `egressGateway.enabled` field describes whether egress gateways are enabled or not (default).
 To use this feature kube-proxy must be disabled.
 This can be done with the following configuration in the Shoot:
 ```yaml
 spec: